Ballymoney: 21st century

-In the 21st century, Ballymoney recovered an ability to attract industrial investment.
+In the 21st century, Ballymoney recovered its ability to attract industrial investment.
 Examples included a 2015 €6.8 million expansion in the operations of McAuley Engineering, and the announcement in June 2022 of a £9 million expansion of the metal fabricator facility of the U.S. machinery giant Terex.

 In the 30 years between the 1981 census and the 2011 census, the population of the town almost doubled from 5,679 to 10,393 people.
 In the broader-than-the-town census area, the population rose from 26,865 in 2001 to 32,505 in 2020.

 Politics

 Ballymoney district is part of the Causeway Coast and Glens Borough Council.
-In 2014, the residents elected 3 Democratic Unionist Party, 2 Ulster Unionist Party, 1 Traditional Unionist Voice and 1 Sinn Féin councillors.
-It is within the North Antrim constituency which in 2019 returned Ian Paisly Jr, Democratic Unionist, to Westminster, and in 2022 returned to the Northern Ireland Assembly one Ulster Unionist, one Democratic Unionist, one Traditional Unionist Voice, one Sinn Féin and one Alliance member.
+In 2023, the residents elected 2 Democratic Unionist Party, 2 Sinn Féin, 1 Ulster Unionist Party, 1 Traditional Unionist Voice and 1 Alliance Party councillors.
+It is within the North Antrim constituency which in 2019 returned Ian Paisley Jr, Democratic Unionist Party, to Westminster, and in 2022 returned to the Northern Ireland Assembly one Ulster Unionist, one Democratic Unionist, one Traditional Unionist Voice, one Sinn Féin and one Alliance member.

 Demographics

+2021 census

+On census day (21 March 2021), 11,048 people were living in the town of Ballymoney.
+Of these: